BBM for Windows Phone beta app now available

-BlackBerry has updated its BBM apps for Android and iOS - with the firm adding features and support for additional devices.
+Last November, BlackBerry updated its BBM apps for Android and iOS - with the firm adding features and support for additional devices.

-BBM will now work on iPad and iPod devices running iOS 6 and iOS 7.
+BBM now works on iPad and iPod devices running iOS 7 or earlier.
 The app also improves language support and allows users to search their social network accounts for friends who are using BBM.

 The Android edition of the app now supports BBM Contact Categories, allows users to port contacts for social networks and fixes issues with high battery drainage.

-Andrew Bocking, executive VP of BBM at BlackBerry said he was happy with the numbers, but the firm will now focus on providing more services.
+Andrew Bocking, executive VP of BBM at BlackBerry said he was happy with the number of people actively using the BBM service, in competition with cross-platform service Whatsapp, but the firm will now focus on providing extra services for its users.

 "From here on out, we will focus on active users of BBM and will no longer focus on simple download numbers," he said.

-The software was originally expected to debut on Android and iPhone devices on 21 and 22 September, respectively.
-However,this was scrapped after an incomplete version of BBM for Android appeared online hours before its official launch.
+The software was originally expected to debut on Android and iPhone devices on 21 and 22 September last year, respectively, but this was scrapped after an incomplete version of BBM for Android appeared online hours before its official launch.

 "Customers who have already downloaded BBM for iPhone will be able to continue to use BBM.
 The unreleased Android app will be disabled, and customers who downloaded it should visit www.BBM.com to register for updates on official BBM for Android availability," the statement continued.